Voula Zouboulaki: Biography

 Zouboulaki was born in Cairo, on 24 September 1924.
+In Greek, "Voula" is a nickname for girls named Paraskevi.
 She originally studied at the Law School of the University of Athens after her parents pressure but soon she turned to the theatre and attended the Dramatic School of the National Theatre.
 In 1951, she wed actor Dimitris Myrat.
 She began her career at the National Lyric Stage in 1952 and two years later appeared in prose.
 She later starred in several movies including adaptations from plays by Federico García Lorca, Luigi Pirandello, William Faulkner and Tennessee Williams.
 She received awards at the International Theatrical Festival in Lisbon in 1964 and at the Thessaloniki Cinematic Festival in 1966.

 Zouboulaki was awarded the First Lisbon Festival Awards (1964), the M. Kotopouli Second Prize in 1965, and the First Actor's Prize at the Thessaloniki Cinematic Festival in 1966.
 She appeared in the film Stella in the role of Anetta.
 The film won the award for Best Foreign Language film at the Golden Globe awards in 1956.
 She died on 7 September 2015, aged 90.